-An uncommon, autosomal dominant inherited disorder of connective tissue characterized by loss of elastic tissue, resulting in musculoskeletal deformities, lens subluxation, aortic dissection, and root aneurysms.
+Marfan Syndrome is an uncommon, autosomal dominant inherited disorder of connective tissue characterized by loss of elastic tissue, resulting in musculoskeletal deformities, lens subluxation (dislocation), aortic dissection, and root aneurysms.

-Multidisciplinary team of specialists confirm diagnosis and manage treatment.
+Multidisciplinary team of specialists confirm diagnosis clinically and genetically using fibrillin-1 gene screen, and manage treatment.

-Dilation of aorta progressive if diameter is approximately >4.5 cm, but dilation may be delayed by beta-blockers or verapamil.
+Dilation of aorta progressive if diameter is over upper normal limit in adult of 3.8 cm, but dilation may be delayed by beta-blockers, angiotensin-II receptor antagonists, or verapamil.
 Risk of aortic dissection beyond this size or with pregnancy.

 Acute aortic dissection requires immediate surgical repair and has reduced long-term survival.

 Other manifestations of Marfan syndrome (e.g., lens subluxation and/or cataract, glaucoma, retinal detachment, dural ectasia, scoliosis, and pulmonary complications) require treatment from appropriate medical or surgical specialists.

 This autosomal dominant inherited disorder of connective tissue, affects both men and women and is characterized by loss of elastic tissue, affecting numerous body systems, including the musculoskeletal, cardiovascular, neurologic, and respiratory systems, and the skin and eyes.
 The essential simplified clinical criteria for diagnosis are 3 out of the 4 following findings: relevant family history, specific musculoskeletal abnormalities, ocular lens subluxation, and aortic dilation/dissection.
 Skin striae, dural ectasia, hernias, pneumothorax, and emphysematous bullae on chest x-ray may also be noted.